 Probably the funniest problem Tinder's run into is that it's become so popular with celebrities that they've had to implement verification for notable users, so that, say, Lindsay Lohan (a confirmed Tinder user) doesn't have to convince matches that she is, in fact, Lindsay Lohan.

 But by far Tinder's biggest problems to date have had to do with cybersecurity.
-One vulnerability, present for about two months last year, allowed hackers to triangulate a Tinder user's location to within 100 feet.
-Last summer, a similar vulnerability, which left user data such as Facebook IDs and most recent locations open for hackers to claim, emerged.
+One vulnerability, present for about two months in 2013, allowed hackers to triangulate a Tinder user's location to within 100 feet.
+That summer, a similar vulnerability, which left user data such as Facebook IDs and most recent locations open for hackers to claim, emerged.
 A third hack allowed users to engineer matches with users who rejected them, and then see those users's emails.
 Tinder claims all problems have been dealt with, but three security problems in one year is kind of a lot.

 5) Is Tinder like the straight version of Grindr?